-That such bounds could actually be finite was first observed by Descartes around 1637 for $(L,n)\!=\!(\R,1)$ \cite{descartes}.
-About three and a half centuries later, Khovanskii and Sevastyanov extended this result to $n\!\geq\!2$ (still with $L\!=\!\R$) \cite{kho,few}, and then Denef, van den Dries, Lenstra, Poonen, and Rojas showed that the same could be done for more general $L$ \cite{vandenef,poonen,lenstra,amd}.
-Fewnomial theory over $\R$ has since found applications in Hilbert's 16$\thth$ Problem \cite{kaloshin}, algorithmic complexity \cite{gv,butterfly,thresh,prt, batessottile,koiran}, model completeness for certain theories of real analytic functions \cite{wilkie}, and the study of torsion points on curves \cite{cohenzannier}.
-Fewnomial bounds over number fields have applications to sharper uniform bounds on the number of torsion points on elliptic curves \cite{cheng}, and additive complexity \cite{add}.
-Since any number field embeds in some finite extension of $\Q_p$, we thus have good reason to study fewnomial bounds over general local fields.
-However, for $n\!\geq\!2$, or general local $L$, {\em tight} bounds remain elusive \cite{tri,amd,bs,ai,ai2}.
+Fewnomial theory over $\R$ has since found applications in Hilbert's 16$\thth$ Problem \cite{kaloshin}, the complexity of geometric algorithms \cite{gv,butterfly,thresh,prt,batessottile,bhpr,koiran,koiwron}, model completeness for certain theories of real analytic functions \cite{wilkie,servi}, and the study of torsion points on curves \cite{cohenzannier}.
+Fewnomial theory over number fields has applications to sharper uniform bounds on the number of torsion points on elliptic curves \cite{cheng}, integer factorization \cite{lipton}, additive complexity \cite{add}, and polynomial factorization and interpolation \cite{lenstra2,kaltofen,avenfactor,giesbrecht,newkoiran}.
+In Section \ref{sec:app} we also present an application of general fewnomial bounds to circuit complexity.
+Since any number field embeds in some finite extension of $\Q_p$, we thus have good reason to study fewnomial bounds over non-Archimedean fields.
+However, for $n,k\!\geq\!2$, {\em tight} bounds remain elusive \cite{tri,amd,bs,ai,ai2}.